foxpooky/ot-harjoitustyo/dokumentaatio/vaatiumsmaarittely.md

 Here are some other development ideas that might be implemented if time permits:

+- Freely allow movement of viewport on map
 - Save game progress
 - Load levels from files
 - Other factory buildings and resources (cutting, painting etc.)
 - Allow making selections of built areas, copy and paste
+- Allow user to speed game up
+- Allow user to pause game
 - Beautiful UI